AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/create_parent_material.md

 #Create a parent material

-Stingray ships with several standard materials that provide many features, but you can also use these steps to create and optimize your own material graphs.
+{{ProductName}} ships with several standard materials that provide many features, but you can also use these steps to create and optimize your own material graphs.

 > **Note:** This is an advanced workflow that creates an entirely new parent material with a unique shader graph.
 See ~{ Create a material }~ for the basic workflow of creating a new child material.